 (3) If the Agreement, as set out in Schedule 1, is varied by a further agreement in accordance with its provisions, the Governor may, by order published in the Gazette, amend this Act to such extent as is necessary to insert in this Act a schedule setting out a copy of the further agreement.

-[Section 3 amended by No. 60 of 2006 s.
+[Section 3 amended: No. 60 of 2006 s.
 146.]

 4. Agreement ratified